matejavulic/Smart-Home-Module/README.md

 # Smart-Home-Module
-Smart home module controller and web server.
+Smart home module controller and the web server.
 It can be controlled and configured via e-mail.